• London School Of Coffee

 Today, coffee is grown in 20 of Guatemala’s 22 departments, with around 270,000 hectares planted under coffee, almost all of which (98%) is shade grown.
 The country’s production is almost exclusively Arabica and is most commonly prepared using the washed method, though natural and various semi-washed methods are gaining in popularity, with increasingly producing fine examples.

 Guatemala benefits from high altitudes and as many as 300 unique micro climates.
 There is constant rainfall in most regions and mineral-rich soils.
-However, while the country’s reputation as a producer of speciality coffee is stellar today, it hasn’t been an easy road.
-Guatemala’s long and bloody civil war (1960-1996) disrupted millions of lives, eroded the economy, exacerbated poverty and created social and political instability that still plagues the country today.
-Coffee production really only stabilised and began to increase at the turn of the century, displacing macadamia and avocado production in many areas.
+However, while the country’s reputation as a producer of specialty coffee is stellar today, it has not been an easy road.
+Guatemala’s long and bloody civil war (1960-1996) disrupted millions of lives, eroded the economy, exacerbated poverty, and created social and political instability that still plagues the country today.
+Coffee production really only stabilised and began to increase at the turn of the century, displacing macadamia, and avocado production in many areas.

 Since the early 1990s, Anacafé, the country’s coffee board, has led pioneering efforts to define the country’s coffee-producing regions based on cup profile, climate, soil, and altitude.
 As a result of this ambitious project, 8 distinct regions producing Strictly Hard Bean (SHB) coffees have been identified in Guatemala: